• Skip to primary navigation

 • Cooked elbow pasta.
 Cooking the pasta according to package directions before adding it to the slow cooker is a must since there will not be enough liquid to cook it in the slow cooker.

 • Pasteurized cheese spread (aka Velveeta).
-This is the KEY to making sure the cheese melts into every nook and cranny.
+This is the key to making sure the cheese melts into every nook and cranny.

 • A simple seasoning of parsley flakes, garlic powder, onion powder, and black pepper.
 These are the simple seasonings that I use, it ensures that the cheese is the star of the show.